ayshiff/my-open-source-journey/docs/contributions/backstage#3794.md

 ## Implement the solution

 :::caution code blocks
-The code blocks are intentionally not complete for the sake of readability.
+The code blocks are intentionally incomplete for the sake of readability.
 If you want to read the full code you'll find it in the PR link at the top.
 :::